virginiaequitycenter/summer-sandbox/introductions.md

 * LL: I would make it impossible to use Apple Maps, Google Maps, Waze, etc. just to see how many people don't know how to get places they go regularly because they rely on maps so much.

 * HL: I would make all phones fall asleep for an hour for every hour of use to see if people would become more social.

+* JGG: "Sorry, folks, look like we're going to be stuck here on the tarmac for another hour or so unless you all break out the pocketbooks."

 # June 7